PostedSeptember 21, 2021, 4:59 PM

 What moment particularly touched you?

 There is a very sweet moment when we are both in bed while I photograph her.
 My reference was a snapshot of me taken by my sister Kate (note: Barry).
-At the same time, we started talking about sleep and sleeping pills.
+At the same time, we started talking regarding sleep and sleeping pills.
 I had the impression of a real moment of complicity and listening on my part.
 When I see the pictures, I also find it very beautiful.
 There is also this moment on the beach, where I say things that I would never have dared to say to her face.
 I recorded a text and played it on soundtrack while we see her walking.
-It was a beautiful declaration of love after all.
+It was a beautiful declaration of love following all.

 In particular, you say to him: “I would like to be like you.
 Trust in life.
 Be unsuspecting.
-Believe in human beings and be curious about everything.
+Believe in human beings and be curious regarding everything.
 I need you to teach me how to live.”
 How did she react?

 She is an incredible model of life force.
 Kate is a wound that will never heal.
 She can’t fill it, but my mother likes people.
 She is curious and all this keeps her alive.
 That’s why she moves forward.
 It has been off for a very long time.
 It’s a normal reaction.
 Then the touring projects gradually put her back on her feet.